Spanish

 Units 1/3

-A survey of Caribbean literature and arts that takes a multimedia approach to examining the different voices that resonate from the Spanish Caribbean and what appears to be a constant search for identity.
-By studying the works of major authors, films, music and the plastic arts, we will examine the socio-cultural context and traditions of this region in constant search for self-definition.
-Special attention will be given to the influential role ethnicity, colonialism, gender and socio-economic development play in the interpretation of works from Puerto Rico, Cuba, the Dominican Republic, Colombia and Venezuela as well as those of the Caribbean diaspora.
-This course is taught in Spanish.
-This course will be offered in 2021-22, and in alternating years thereafter.
+A survey of Caribbean literature and arts takes a multimedia approach to examine the different voices that resonate from the Spanish Caribbean and what appears to be a constant search for identity.
+By studying the works of prominent literary authors, films, music, and the plastic arts, we will study this region's socio-cultural context and traditions in a constant search for self-definition.
+Special attention will be given to the influential role ethnicity, colonialism, gender, and socio-economic development play in interpreting works from Puerto Rico, Cuba, the Dominican Republic, the Spanish Caribbean basin, and those of the Caribbean diaspora.
+By the end of the course, students will gain a deeper understanding of the cultural and literary contributions of the Spanish Caribbean, developing skills in literary analysis, cultural interpretation, and critical thinking.
+Assignments will include essays, presentations, creative projects, and class discussions that foster a nuanced appreciation of the region's literary heritage.
+This course satisfies the Inquiry Seminar to complete the HUA requirement in Spanish and would also count toward International and Global Studies and Latin American and Caribbean studies.
+In addition, this course would benefit students interested in WPI's Project Centers in Latin America and the Caribbean.
+This course is taught at an advanced level of Spanish.

 Category